-Your safety and your security are our paramount concern on this Papua New Guinea birding tour, and all of our worldwide bird tours.
+Your safety and security is our paramount concern on this Papua New Guinea birding tour, as on all of our worldwide bird tours.
 That is why we have provided detailed information within this tour-specific information and the Papua New Guinea general information linked at the top of this document.
-It is essential you have read these documents (and the equally important documents linked from that document) ahead of the tour to be fully up to date on the latest safety and security situation in Papua New Guinea.
+It is essential that you read these documents (and the equally important documents linked from those documents) before the tour, to be fully up to date on the latest safety and security situation in Papua New Guinea.
 We consider PNG to be a less safe destination than most others we visit on our tours.